Food Industry Software Development

 • Food marketplace for specialty and artisan producers

-Food industry software development covers restaurant management systems with POS and inventory, food delivery platforms with automated driver dispatch and real-time order tracking, online ordering systems branded to the restaurant, food marketplaces for specialty and artisan producers, and supply chain tools -- built to fit the operational model of the food business rather than a generic platform patched to approximate it.
-RaftLabs builds custom software for food businesses.
-Most projects deliver in 10 to 14 weeks at a fixed cost.
+RaftLabs builds custom software for food businesses: restaurant management systems with POS and inventory, food delivery platforms with automated driver dispatch and real-time order tracking, branded online ordering systems, food marketplaces for specialty and artisan producers, and supply chain tools.
+Most projects deliver in 10 to 14 weeks at a fixed cost agreed before work starts.

 Vodafone